 Carnitine's primary function is to facilitate the conversion of fatty acids into cellular energy through beta-oxidation.
 Carnitine acts as a transport carrier, shuttling long-chain fatty acids across the mitochondrial membrane, enabling their utilization for energy production.
 Beta-oxidation is a vital biochemical process, especially in tissues with high energy demands, such as the heart and skeletal muscles.
 (15)

-Supplemental carnitine has a diverse array of health benefits.
-In this section, we will discuss five areas in which the role of carnitine has been extensively studied.
+Supplemental carnitine has been studied for various potential health benefits.
+In this section, we will discuss five areas in which the role of carnitine has been extensively researched.

 1. Energy Metabolism and Endurance